GhostFire90/hobkey/readme.md

  - Dynamic mapping of arbitrary physical pages
  - ACPI parsing
  - PSF font parsing

-Missing features (features I have yet to port to the rust kernel):
  - Frame-buffer print functionality

 <!-- more -->